 .
 The subsequent hyperinflation, shortages of food, basic goods and medicine have taken the country to an unprecedent humanitarian crisis.
 In 2014, thousands of Venezuelans started leaving the country to escape unemployment, rampant violence and poverty.

-In May 2018, in a controversial election, Nicolás Maduro was re-elected for a second six-year term.
+In May 2018, Nicolás Maduro was re-elected for a second six-year term.
 Opposition parties deemed the electoral process fraudulent and boycotted it.
 The opposition-controlled National Assembly did not recognize Maduro’s re-election.
 Currently, the presidency is being disputed by the president of the National Assembly, Juan Guaidó, who declared himself interim president on January 23, 2019.

 2) What is happening in Venezuela?